Frequently Asked Questions

 Is this book appropriate for someone still connected to their faith community?

 Each reader’s relationship to faith is personal.
 While the book centers healing from religious harm, it does not prescribe belief or disbelief.
-Readers are invited to engage at their own pace and discern what is meaningful for them.
+Readers can engage at their own pace and discern what is meaningful for them.

 Therapy Services & Clinical Work